-If you are using publisher provided slides that are part of a textbook package and the publisher has allowed it, you can record their slides without a Part VB notice.
+If you are using publisher provided slides that are part of a textbook package and the publisher has allowed it, you can record their slides without the section 11P notice.
 Currently the following publisher has given written permission for use of a slide package in a recorded lecture:

 The Copyright Act allows you to read from a literary work and to perform a dramatic work in a class or lecture.
 If you record a lecture containing excerpts from these works you must take the following actions: